 Verbalizing also involves more regions of the brain than private contemplation.

-Contemplation of a need and its impact leads to ideation and potential resolution.
+Private reflection of a need and its impact leads to ideation and potential resolution.

 A Need Diagnostic followed by a request to describe the ideal solution, results in detailed and engaged responses from buyers.